alyxgray7/Bulk-RNA-seq-pipeline-PE/README.md

 Differential Expression Analysis (DESeq2)
 ======================
 1) Initializing the DESeq2 object
-    * Here, we run `DESeq2` on the genecounts table, which generates an RDS object and rlog
+    * Here, we run `DESeq2` on the genecounts table, which generates an RDS object and rlog counts
         * This includes the DE analysis across all samples
         * Output is located in the `results/diffexp/`
     * From the dds object generated, we extract the normalized counts and generate a table with the results